Verification Frequently Asked Questions

 Students selected for verification by the federal processor are placed in specific verification “categories”.
-The categories may have different requirements and a student’s customized verification worksheet specifies what additional documentation and information is needed to complete verification.
-If a student IS required to submit a verification worksheet:
+The categories may have different requirements and a student’s customized verification worksheet/webform specifies what additional documentation and information is needed to complete verification.
+All verification documents should be submitted via the Student Forms Self-Service Portal.
+See below for more information:

 - If for some reason students cannot create their Student Forms account they should contact the Office of Financial Aid by emailing email@example.com, or by calling the Student Financial Services HELP LINE at 1-800-891-4596 for assistance.